ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/testing/us-update-recipe-button.png" width=350>

-    Once the delete button is selected, a modal will be displayed to confirm the deletion.
+    When the delete button is selected, a modal opens up to confirm the deletion.
+Once confirmed, the recipe is deleted.

     <img src="docs/images/testing/us-delete-recipe-modal.png" width=420>